-- J. Property, Buildings and Equipment Property, buildings and equipment are recorded at cost or, if contributed, appraised market value at the date of the gift.
+- I. Property, Buildings and Equipment Property, buildings and equipment are recorded at cost or, if contributed, appraised market value at the date of the gift.
 Purchases will be capitalized if they have an estimated useful life of two years or more and have an acquisition cost in excess of \$2,000.
 Expenditures for maintenance and repairs are expensed in the period incurred.
 Improvements are capitalized as additions to the appropriate asset accounts.
-Depreciation is computed using the straight-line method over the estimated useful economic life of each asset. - K. Fair Value of Financial Instruments The carrying values of receivables, accounts payable and loans payable approximate fair value because of the short-term maturity of these financial instruments.
+Depreciation is computed using the straight-line method over the estimated useful economic life of each asset. - J. Fair Value of Financial Instruments The carrying values of receivables and accounts payable approximate fair value because of the short-term maturity of these financial instruments.